 But if Endgame sometimes tries too hard to please with jokes and twist that aren’t entirely unexpected, it also keeps us genuinely entertained for three hours.
 This final chapter takes the best from the previous instalments of the Avengers Saga, with clever dialogues and hilarious moments that remind us of the first Marvel films we fell in love with, action-packed sequences that have both quality and purpose, music that warms our heartsGuardians of the Galaxy-style and more than one unpredictable turn of events that make a whole lot of different storylines fall into place.

 “Part of the journey is the end”, and this end has all the emotion of a family reunion and all the momentum of an adventure that lasted for over ten years.
 Avengers: Endgame is one of those films that gives you goosebumps and makes you cry at the same time.
 It winks at you with clever references, it keeps you entertained with a story that you wish would go on forever and it makes you smile with a series of trips down memory lane.
 Most of all, it’s a memorable, emotionally charged, epic farewell worthy of all the characters we have come to love.

-Marvel Studios’ Avengers: Endgame will be released on April 26, 2019 and is now available to watch on digital and on demand.
+Marvel Studios’ Avengers: Endgame was released on April 26, 2019 and is now available to watch on digital and on demand.